Rhode Island Recording Laws: Consent Rules and Penalties

 - Washington

-Best practice: When calling people in two-party consent states, especially Massachusetts and Connecticut, either inform them or get explicit consent to be safe.
+Best practice: When calling people in two-party consent states, especially Massachusetts and Connecticut, either inform them of the recording or get explicit consent before you start.

 Business Call Recording

-Rhode Island businesses can record calls for quality assurance, training, or compliance.
-While not legally required, many businesses choose to provide notice.
+Rhode Island businesses can record calls for quality assurance, training, or compliance purposes.
+While not legally required under state law, many businesses choose to provide notice as a best practice.
 Consent can be obtained through:

 - Verbal consent before the call begins